fubark/cyber/docs/docs.md

 ```
 In this case, there is nothing to deinitialize since the value is an integer.

-If the value was a `String`, the deinit logic would release (-1) on a reference counted byte buffer since strings are just immutable views over byte buffers:
+If the value was a `string`, the deinit logic would release (-1) on a reference counted byte buffer since strings are just immutable views over byte buffers:
 ```cy
 var a = 'hello'
 print a    --> hello